vygr/ChrysaLisp/STATUS.md

 Separated out the source and destination vectors on the `(vp-vec)` instruction.

+New value Spinner widget.
+Added parameter spinners to the Pcb app.

+Auto sizing Grid widgets, set either `:grid_width` or `:grid_height` to 0.

 ------

 Start of XML, SVG import libs.
 Plenty more to do yet.